-- 3. The supplier's contribution to Security's value proposition.
-At its core, operational excellence is about both real and perceived value.
-Where the Security department prioritizes best practices and measurable service excellence, value will be clearly advertised and delivered.
-Consider these four perspectives on value: - We may find value when the cost of a secured business process is less than the consequences from risk of interruption over time.
+- 3. Connect the KPIs to the supplier's contribution to Security's value proposition- At its core, operational excellence is all about both real and perceived value.
+Where the Security department's priorities are on best practices and measurable service excellence, value will be clearly advertised and there is an institutional assurance of delivery.
+Consider these four perspectives on value: - 1- We may find value when the cost of a secured business process is less than the consequences from risk of interruption over time.
 This requires the receiver of services to see the provider as actively addressing their exposure to risk.
-Appropriately focused KPIs will provide that perspective. - The cost is additive or incrementally greater, but those at risk feel measurably safer and more productive.
-KPIs that clearly measure quality and risk mitigation results will provide this perspective. - An incremental increase in asset protection is achieved at reduced cost to the customer.
-This addresses a recommended KPI where the vendor actively seeks out opportunities to reduce cost. - A customer's expectation or service level is consistently exceeded.
+Appropriately focused KPIs will provide that perspective. - 2- The cost is additive or incrementally greater but those at risk feel measurably safer and more productive.
+KPIs that clearly measure quality and risk mitigation results will provide this perspective. - 3- Or, an incremental increase in asset protection is achieved at reduced cost to the customer.
+This addresses a recommended KPI where the vendor actively seeks out opportunities to reduce cost. - 4- A customer's expectation or service level is consistently exceeded.

-The challenge here is how to get the supplier to own that requisite level of commitment and ingrain the essential best practices in their 24/7 operations.
+The challenge here is how to get the supplier to really own that requisite level of commitment and ingrain the essential best practices in their 24/7 operations?
 As may be seen in figures 3 and 4, this paper proposes fourteen KPIs and measures that we believe may serve that objective.
+The concern that often persists is from the vendor's commitments made at the launch of a new contract and lost in succeeding months of execution.

-4. Highly responsive customer service.
-These supplier-based services may be the only direct contact the customer has with the security organization.
-When we can define a level of performance results that deliver a measurable benefit (like less risk or faster, better response), we can not only improve performance but also positively influence the perception of value by key constituencies or stakeholders.
+4. Connect the KPIs to highly responsive customer service- These supplier-based services may be the only direct contact the customer has with the security organization.
+When we can define a level of performance results that deliver a measurable benefit (like less risk or faster, better response), we have the ability to not only improve performance but also positively influence the perception of value by key constituencies or stakeholders.
 To that end, there are multiple points of potential convergence between a supplier and the organization's Security stakeholders.
 These need to be plotted on the scalable matrix of best practices.